everydayhero/how-we-build-things/uis/dont.md

 - Manipulate the DOM directly.
     - This means no jQuery, Prototype, Mootools.
 Ever.
 - Mutate references
-    - The pain this causes is our primary compliant with AngularJS' & $scope
+    - The pain this causes is our primary complaint with AngularJS' & $scope

 #### Libraries, frameworks, tools etc...
 - Use Angular